Independence I culture: Lifestyle

 The Independence I culture was a hunter-gatherer culture.
-Remains discovered at Deltaterrasserne of musk ox and fish bones suggests that Independence I people used the resources of the land and inland waters of Greenland to sustain their livelihood.
+Remains discovered at Deltaterrasserne of muskox and fish bones suggests that Independence I people used the resources of the land and inland waters of Greenland to sustain their livelihood.
 Their diet was slightly different depending which site they were located at as the population of various hunting animals differed.
 In the Adam C. Knuth site, it was calculated that the distribution was Arctic fox (45.1%), muskox (31.6%), rock ptarmigan (7.7%), arctic char (4.4%), arctic hare (4.4%), brent goose (2.25%), and ringed seal (1.3%) This is in line with other areas apart from the high amount of arctic fox which is unusual.
 However, it is likely arctic fox hunting was conducted in winter, and that their diet mainly consisted of muskox which is typical for Independence I culture.
 Muskoxen were a key part of the Independence I culture as they used all products of the muskox.
 This included their meat, grease, and marrow as well as long bones for tools and their thick pelts.
 Therefore, Independence I people used muskoxen for food, clothing, tools, and warmth.

 No clothing has been preserved from the Independence I sites.
 However, researchers theorise that they used finely tailored skin clothing.
 Fragments of broken bone needles were among the artefacts discovered at Independence I sites, which suggests they stitched their garments.